BETR Research Center

 Finding solutions to these grand challenges requires a concerted effort across disciplines and between academic and industrial researchers.
 In response, the BETR Center assembled a diverse group of UC Berkeley professors from electrical engineering, computer science and materials science, working with industry researchers, to build the technological foundation for future electronic devices and information systems.
 The BETR Center research teams are organized in six distinct, but highly collaborative, research thrusts:

-Silicon photonics technology is rapidly being adopted for high-speed communication between servers within data centers.
+Silicon photonics technology for fast and energy-efficient on/across-chip data transfer and processing as well as for high-speed communication between servers within data centers.